 - Kidneys and adrenal glands

-- from the majority of the deep lymphatic of the abdominal wall.
+- Majority of the deep lymphatics of the abdominal wall.

 Intestinal lymphatic trunk